Skip to main content

 Indicators of Compromise: What is an IOC Used for?

-Indicators are activities that lead IT professionals to believe a cybersecurity threat or breach could be on the way or in progress or compromised.
+Indicators are activities that lead IT professionals to believe a cybersecurity incident could be on the way or already occurring.

-More specifically, IOCs are breadcrumbs that can lead an organization to uncover threatening activity on a system or network.
-These pieces of forensic data help IT professionals identify data breaches, malware infections, and other security threats.
-Monitoring all activity on a network to understand potential indicators of compromise allows for early detection of malicious activity and breaches.
+More specifically, IOCs are breadcrumbs that can lead an organization to uncover malicious activity on or against a system or network.
+These pieces of forensic data help IT professionals identify data breaches, malware infections, and even compromised email accounts.
+Monitoring all activity on a network to understand potential indicators of compromise allows for early detection of malicious activity against your organization.

 Unusual activity is flagged as an IOC which can indicate a potential or an in-progress threat.
-Unfortunately, these red flags aren’t always easy to detect.
-Some of these IOCs can be as small and as simple as metadata elements or incredibly complex malicious code and content stamps that slip through the cracks.
-Analysts have to have a good understanding of what’s normal for a given network – then, they have to identify various IOCs to look for correlations that piece together to signify a potential threat.
+Unfortunately, these red flags aren’t always easy and obvious to detect.
+Some of these IOCs can be as small and as simple as manipulating metadata elements.
+Or they can be incredibly complex malicious code and content stamps that slip through the cracks.
+Analysts must have a good understanding of what’s normal for a given network – then, they have to identify various IOCs to look for correlations to identify a cybersecurity incident has occurred.

-The key to both IOCs and IOAs is being proactive.
-Early warning signs can be hard to decipher but analyzing and understanding them, through IOC security, gives a business the best chance at protecting their network.
+The key to IOCs is being proactive.
+Early warning signs can be hard to decipher but analyzing and understanding them gives an organization the best chance at protecting their network proactively as opposed to reactively.

 What is the difference between an observable and an IOC?
 An observable is any network activity that can be tracked and assessed by your team of IT professionals where an IOC indicates a potential threat.